Recovery Academy Tutors intro

 Dr Gary Sidley - Gary is a freelance writer and trainer who, in 2013, opted for early retirement from his post of Professional Lead/Consultant Clinical Psychologist.
 He writes on a range of topics, including: alternatives to biological psychiatry, general interest articles and humour.
 His NHS career began in 1980 as a psychiatric nurse, and he qualified as a clinical psychologist in 1989.
 Throughout his career, Gary has presented numerous workshops on a range of topics including cognitive behaviour therapy, recovery orientated services, living with self-harm, advance decisions and reducing stigma.

-Yvonne Slater – Yvonne is the Operational Lead for the Postgraduate Diploma in Cognitive and Behaviour Therapies (CBT Pathways) at the Trust’s Cognitive Behaviour Therapy Training Centre, and has been involved with the Centre since its inception in 2000.
+Yvonne Slater – Yvonne is the Operational Lead for the Postgraduate Diploma in Cognitive and Behaviour Therapies (CBT Pathways) at the Trust’s Psychological Therapies Training Centre, and has been involved with the Centre since its inception in 2000.
 She has a background in mental health nursing and has trained in behavioural and cognitive therapies.
 Yvonne’s primary responsibility is that of leading the CBT Diploma training programme for adults and for children & young people.
 She combines her teaching and supervisory role with a clinical role.
 She has a particular interest in working with Obsessive Compulsive Disorder (OCD).

 Claire Watson – Claire is the Trust lead for the Recovery Academy, Service User Engagement and Volunteering.
 She has a degree in psychology and is qualified to teach adults.
 She has worked as a practitioner and teacher for mental health and substance misuse services since 1998.
 She believes in the power of learning, particularly from people with lived experience of mental health and/or substance misuse problems in order to shape services.
 Claire has her own lived experience as a family member of someone with mental health problems and is passionate about supporting carers to understand mental health and addiction and get the support they need to help themselves and their loved ones.